 Will I Get Stung?

 This is generally the first question most aspiring beekeepers ask.
-Well, here’s the bad news: The probability of getting a few stings is pretty high, considering that each colony of honeybees can have a population of 50,000 bees in the height of the summer season and you are going to create some disruptions when you inspect your hive, but you can minimize the probability of a sting or two by wearing a bee suit, gloves and veil when you inspect your hive.
+Well, here’s the bad news: The probability of getting a few stings is pretty high (here’s what to do when you get stung), considering that each colony of honeybees can have a population of 50,000 bees in the height of the summer season and you create disruptions when you inspect your hive, but you can minimize the probability of a sting or two by wearing a bee suit, gloves and veil when you inspect your hive.
 Down the road, you may even shed some of the armor as you become more comfortable with tending to your honeybees.

 It’s also important to remember that honeybees do not want to sting.
 It’s their last line of defense because they will soon die after using their stinger.
 Unfortunately, many people have a hard time distinguishing between a honeybee and aggressive wasps and hornets.
 Ask most folks to identify a wasp or hornet, and they will generally call it a bee.
 It’s these ruthless wasps and hornets that do the bulk of the stinging and give the gentle honeybee such a bad rap.
 Honeybees have one purpose in life: to ensure that their colony survives.
 All that they’re interested in is protecting their hive and foraging for pollen and nectar.